 Read More: See how Lion's Mane promotes memory by promoting neurogenesis.

-2. Encourages the Proliferation of Neural Stem Cells
+2. Encourages The Proliferation Of Neural Stem Cells

 Lion's Mane may stimulate the proliferation of neural stem cells, which differentiate into various types of cells, including neurons.
-Neural stem cells are found in specific brain areas, such as the hippocampus, essential for memory and learning.
+Neural stem cells are found in specific brain areas, such as the hippocampus, which is essential for memory and learning.

-3. Fights Inflammation and Oxidative Stress
+3. Fights Inflammation And Oxidative Stress

-Lion's Mane may also have anti-inflammatory and antioxidant properties that can protect and support the health of neurons, contributing to its potential neurogenic effects.
+The mane mushroom may also have anti-inflammatory and antioxidant properties that can protect and support the health of neurons, contributing to its potential neurogenic effects.
 Moreover, the mushroom's ability to fight inflammation and oxidative stress could improve the immune system, positively impacting the nervous system.

 A study conducted in 2019(3) showed that Lion's Mane extract had potent antioxidant properties and helped increase neuronal viability while reducing inflammation in microglia.
 These findings suggest that Lion's Mane extract may have the potential as a natural neuroprotective and anti-inflammatory agent.